Summary of Significant Accounting Policies

 The Company evaluates the need to consolidate affiliates based on standards set forth in ASC 810 Consolidation (“ASC 810”).

-The consolidated financial statements include the accounts of the Company and its subsidiaries, MemoryMD and MemoryMD - Russia.
-The operations of the newly formed 100% wholly owned subsidiary, MemoryMD – Russia, are included beginning April 1, 2019.
+The consolidated financial statements include the accounts of the Company and its subsidiaries, Piezo Motion Corp, Discovery Technology International, Inc., MemoryMD, Inc., MemoryMD – Russia and MemoryMD - Europe.
 All significant consolidated transactions and balances have been eliminated in consolidation.

 Use of Estimates

 The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates include the useful life of property and equipment and assumptions used in the valuation of options and warrants.
+Significant estimates include the useful life of property and equipment and assumptions used in the valuation of options, warrants and derivative liabilities.

 The Effects of COVID-19